 - 1. Membership of the Student Appeals Board shall consist of: - a.
-One faculty selected by Dean of Academics and/or the Dean of Students - b.
+One faculty selected by the Vice President of Operations or Dean of Academics - b.
 Two students the President of the Student Government and one student at-large (selected by the student) - c.
 One Board of Trustees member - d.
-The Dean of Academics (non-voting member) - e.
-One counselor selected by the Dean of Students - 2.
+The Vice President of Operations or Dean of Academics (non-voting member) - e.
+One counselor selected by the Vice President of Operations or Dean of Academics - 2.
 All members will have equal votes.
 The President of the Student Government will serve as Chairperson of the Board. - 3.
 Three out of five voting committee members will make a quorum.
-In the absence of a Student Government President, the Dean of Academics and/or the Dean of Students will designate an acting person from the Student Government. - 4.
+In the absence of a Student Government President, the Vice President of Operations or Dean of Academics will designate an acting person from the Student Government. - 4.
 A majority vote of those present will be required on all decisions of the Board.